Debt and return pursuit: foreign cases: Mutual Assistance in the Recovery of Debt (MARD) (Social Security Debts): about the agreement

 However, only a small part of each regulation applies to the recovery of social security debts.
 The rest cover rules for establishing liability to National Insurance contributions or entitlement to benefits, and requests to offset credits due in one country against debts due to another.

 There is also UK legislation which enables us to charge and recover UK interest on a foreign insurance contribution debt on the same basis as we would a UK NICs debt:

-The Regulations cover all social security contributions and benefit debts, including those managed by other Government departments, for instance sickness benefit, pensions etc.
+The regulations cover all social security contributions and benefit debts, including those managed by other Government departments; for instance sickness benefit, pensions and so on.

 However, for HMRC purposes it is the other countries equivalent of our: